Wild dogs and dingoes

 Controlling wild dogs on your property

-Landholders are responsible for the satisfactory control of wild dogs on properties south of the Dog Fence under the Natural Resources Management Act 2004.
+- all wild dogs on properties south of the Dog Fence under the Natural Resources Management Act 2004

 - humane trapping